Loading image...Kiro

 Customization

-Even with registry mode enabled, you can customize servers in your agent.json using registry overrides.
-Your values are merged on top of registry defaults — for example, if the registry sets NODE_ENV=development and your agent sets NODE_ENV=production, the server runs with NODE_ENV=production.
+Even with registry mode enabled, you can customize servers using registry overrides in your agent configuration or in an mcp.json file (global ~/.kiro/mcp.json or workspace .kiro/mcp.json).
+Your values are merged on top of registry defaults — for example, if the registry sets NODE_ENV=development and your override sets NODE_ENV=production, the server runs with NODE_ENV=production.
 The env and headers objects merge per-key, so registry defaults you don't override are preserved.

 Registry server overrides